What You Should Know

 Tubes and Pores

-The tubes are brown, 3 to 5mm deep, and spaced at 4 to 6 per mm; they terminate in grey-brown to red-brown pores, sometimes having a purple tinge.
+The tubes are brown, 3 to 5mm deep, and spaced at 4 to 6 per mm; they terminate in gray-brown to red-brown pores, sometimes having a purple tinge.

 Subspherical, smooth, 5.5-7 x 4.5-6μm; inamyloid.
 The spore print is white.